ASSORTED

 BEWARE!

-Following are the names of the Seven Mischievous Misses who are responsible for most of our troubles:
+the Seven Mischievous Misses who are responsible for

 Miss Information,